microsoft/ebpf-for-windows/CONTRIBUTING.md

 If you found a non-security related bug, you can help us by [submitting a GitHub Issue](https://github.com/microsoft/ebpf-for-windows/issues/new).
 The best bug reports provide a detailed description of the issue and step-by-step instructions for reliably reproducing the issue.

+We will aim to triage issues in weekly triage meetings.
+In case we are unable to repro the issue, we will request more information from you, the filer.
+There will be a waiting period of 2 weeks for the requested information and if there is no response, the issue will be closed.
+If this happens, please consider reopening the issue if do get to collecting the requested information.

-Even better, you can submit a Pull Request with a fix.
+However, in the best case, we would love it if you can submit a Pull Request with a fix.

 If you found a security issue, please **do not open a GitHub Issue**, and instead follow [these instructions](docs/SECURITY.md).